laragoxhaj/TestPlotter/README.md

 # About

-The LossAccPlotter is a small class to generate plots during the training of machine learning algorithms (specifically neural networks) showing the following values over time/epochs:
+The TestPlotter is a small class to generate plots during the testing of machine learning algorithms (specifically neural networks) showing the following values:
-* The result of the _loss_ function, when applied to the _training_ dataset.
-* The result of the _loss_ function, when applied to the _validation_ dataset.
-* The _accuracy_ of the current model, when applied to the _training_ dataset.
+* _Actual_ data labels, when applied to a _test_ dataset.
-* The _accuracy_ of the current model, when applied to the _validation_ dataset.
+* _Predicted_ data labels from the current model, when applied to a _test_ dataset.

+(TestPlotter, and this ReadMe, is adapted from the similar loss and accuracy plotter (for plotting loss and accuracy values during the training of a machine learning model), at [LossAccPlotter](https://github.com/aleju/LossAccPlotter) by alehu)

 Some Features:
-* Automatic regression on your values to predict future values over the next N epochs.
+* Automatic regression on your values to predict future values over the next N x-values.
 * Automatic generation of averages to get a better estimate of your true performance (i.e. to get rid of variance).
 * Option to save the plot automatically to a file (at every update).
 * The plot is non-blocking, so your program can train in the background while the plot gets continuously updated.
+* Currently builds 2D plots - i.e., predicted and actual 1D values plotted against 1D x-values.

 # Requirements